Scope of Vision 2021

 The 12 pillars include 103 indicators.
 The UAE was ranked 10th globally in 34 out of 103 indicators.

 Learn more data about UAE’s ranking in Global Competitiveness report

 Read about the Global Competitiveness Report of the World Economic Forum.

 Investments in infrastructure

-In 2005, H. H. President Sheikh Khalifa bin Zayed Al Nahyan ordered the implementation of comprehensive infrastructure and service facilities throughout the country, for which AED 16 billion has been allocated.
+In 2005, the late H. H. Sheikh Khalifa bin Zayed Al Nahyan, ordered the implementation of comprehensive infrastructure and service facilities throughout the country, for which AED 16 billion has been allocated.
 The order aims to enhance economic and social progress and to ensure the highest quality of infrastructure.
 The order covers two sectors:

 The infrastructure sector

 It comprises grants of residential lands and villas, development of roads and bridges, constructing, developing and maintaining dams and developing fishermen's harbours.